derektypist/derek-dhammaloka-cv/README.md

 All External Links (including social media) open in a new window without leaving the website using the `target=_blank` attribute.
 The links are manually tested to ensure that they are taken to the correct destination.

+A Lighthouse Report can be obtained.
+On a Chromium-based Web Browser (e.g. Microsoft Edge) right-click on a page, select `Inspect`.
+Select Lighthouse, then `Analyze Page Load`.

 **Validator Testing**

 - HTML
-    - A report is available through through the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fderektypist.github.io%2Fderek-dhammaloka-cv)
+    - No errors were found when through through the official [W3C Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fderektypist.github.io%2Fderek-dhammaloka-cv)

 - CSS
     - No errors were found when passing through the official [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fderektypist.github.io%2Fderek-dhammaloka-cv%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)